tls-attacker/SSH-Docker-Library/images/asyncssh/README.md

 ## About
-Small SSH server using [AsyncSHH](https://pypi.org/project/asyncssh/) that supports RSA key-exchange.
-The server has a 2048 bit RSA key.
+Small SSH server using [AsyncSHH](https://pypi.org/project/asyncssh/) that supports RSA key exchange.
+The server has a 2048 bit RSA host-key.

+It is based on the Python 3 Docker image (see: https://hub.docker.com/_/python).

 ### Building and running